UK Spouse Visa

 The way we prepare the application makes it easy for the caseworker to process and approve it without asking for more information or referring the matter to a senior member of staff.

 We know which applications fall to the attention of senior caseworkers, and we mark our cover letter accordingly to make this clear.

 Our services include full preparation of the application with legal representations in support of the case and any follow-up communications with the Home Office until a decision is made and you receive your visa and the biometric residence permit.

 Our fees for representation in the partner visa application depend on the complexity of the application and the sources of income in meeting the financial requirement.

-Before accepting your instructions, we will assess your case in a brief telephone discussion and will give you an accurate all-inclusive quote.
+Before accepting your instructions, we will assess your case in a brief telephone discussion or a zoom meeting and will give you an accurate all-inclusive quote.

-If you are relying on exceptional circumstances or not sure if you meet the requirements of the rules, we will recommend an initial consultation to address.
+If you are relying on exceptional circumstances or not sure if you meet the requirements of the rules, we will recommend an initial consultation to address this.